mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 normal damage-dealing capabilities.
 These cases are described here.

-Antiradiation Torpedo: A target’s Defensive DM is halved (round down) against a salvo of these torpedoes.
+Antiradiation Torpedo: A target's Defensive DM is halved (round down) against a salvo of these torpedoes.
-Meson Weapons: These weapons do not have their damage reduced by a target’s Armour.
+Meson Weapons: These weapons do not have their damage reduced by a target's Armour.
 The Radiation trait from meson weapons ignores the Antirad trait.
-Multi-warhead Missiles/Torpedoes: Reduce the target’s Salvo Defence by 20% against this weapon.
+Multi-warhead Missiles/Torpedoes: Reduce the target's Salvo Defence by 20% against this weapon.

 CRITICAL HITS

-Critical hits occur after each 10% increment of a ship’s adjusted hull points are depleted.
+Critical hits occur after each 10% increment of a ship's adjusted hull points are depleted.
 Offensively superior ships with well-trained crews can score additional Critical Hits.
 Add the Offensive DM to the Crew Skill